pavelsof/GoodSlider/README.md

     * `direction`: Either `to_right` or `to_left`.
 The latter is the default value.
 * `callbacks`: an object containing user-defined callbacks.
 There is only one such callback (for now!).
     * `movement`: Called when the slider movement ends completely.
 No default value.
-* `endless`: Boolean determining whether the slider will stop when going to its extreme left or right items.
-The default value is `false`.
-* `height`: Pass a string like `200px` if you want to fix the slider’s height to 200 px.
-The default value is `false`, meaning that GoodSlider will take the height of its items.
-* `selectors`: an object containing jQuery selectors of the slider’s important DOM elements.
+* `elements`: an object containing jQuery selectors or objects of the slider’s important DOM elements.
     * `container`: GoodSlider will look for items to slide in this DOM element only.
-The latter will not be affected in any way, so you can even pass body if you want.
+The latter will not be affected in any way, so you can pass `body` if you want.
 The default value is `.slider:first`.
     * `items`: These will be wrapped in a dynamically generated DOM element and put to the slide.
 The default value is `.item`.
     * `left_arrow`: An event handler will be attached to this element.
 It must be within the container element.
 The default value is `.arrow_left`.
     * `right_arrow`: Same as above, but for the other direction.
 The default value is `.arrow_right`.
+* `endless`: Boolean determining whether the slider will stop when going to its extreme left or right items.
+The default value is `false`.
+* `height`: Pass a string like `200px` if you want to fix the slider’s height to 200 px.
+The default value is `false`, meaning that GoodSlider will take the height of its items.
 * `visible_items`: An integer determining the number of items which will be visible.
 The default value is `5`.

 So, if you do something like this: